Nathan Kirsh: Philanthropy

 He established the Kirsh Foundation, an international charitable organization.
 He has contributed significantly to Eswatini, primarily through the financing of small business startups and computer education in high schools.
-Between 2001-2016, his foundation funded 14, 000 startups, with a 70% success rate.
+Between 2001 and 2016, his foundation funded 14,000 startups, with a 70% success rate.
 Its projects include a microfinance venture in collaboration with Swazi chiefs to provide "affordable loans and financial literacy training to Swazi women."
 By 2015, around 20,000 people were employed by small-scale businesses started by the fund.
 In 2021, Kirsh funded a mission for humanitarian NGO IsraAID to aid with the COVID-19 vaccine rollout in Swaziland.

 In recent years the fund has also focused on financing business startups and computer education in high schools and yeshivas in Israel.
 Through the Natan fund, 700 startups had been financed as of 2016, with an 85% success rate.
 The Kirsh family also donated $10 million to the Jerusalem Arts Campus, a new downtown campus for the Nisan Nativ Acting Studio, the Sam Spiegel Film and Television School, and the School of Visual Theater and the Center for Middle Eastern Music.
 His foundation has also funded the Britain Israel Research and Academic Exchange Partnership, an initiative of the British Council and the British Embassy in Israel, together with the Pears Foundation, investing in world-leading research jointly undertaken by scientists in Britain and Israel.
 He also supports the Jewish People Policy Institute, a think tank with the purpose of promoting and securing the Jewish people and Israel.
 His foundation also spearheaded Shine A Light, an initiative to raise awareness about modern antisemitism through education, community partnerships, workplace engagement and advocacy in the United States.
 It is endorsed by the Anti-Defamation League.

 In 2020, Kirsh donated $8.8 million to his alma mater, the University of the Witwatersrand in Johannesburg.